Facets (album)

 Facets is the debut studio album by American singer-songwriter Jim Croce, released and self-published in 1966.
-Croce had five hundred copies of the album pressed, financed with a $500 cash wedding gift that he and his wife to be, Ingrid Croce, received from his parents.
-Croce's parents were certain that Jim would fail at selling the record, and realizing that he couldn't support his family as a singer, would abandon music and finish his college education.
+Croce had 500 copies of the album pressed, financed with a $500 wedding gift he and his wife, Ingrid Croce, received from his parents.
+Croce's parents were certain that Jim would fail at selling the record; they believed that once he realized he could not support a family as a singer, he would abandon music and finish his college education.

 The album was recorded in a three-hour session at Ken-Del Studios in Wilmington, Delaware.
-Unexpectedly, it proved to be a success.
-Croce sold every record, even turning a profit of $2,500.
-The majority of those records were sold to fans who attended Croce's shows at local bars.
-Original vinyl copies of Facets are extremely rare today.
+Unexpectedly, the album proved a success; Croce sold every copy and turned a profit of $2,500.
+The majority of the records were sold to fans at local bars where Croce performed.
+Original vinyl copies of Facets are extremely rare.

 Shout!
 Factory released an expanded CD version in 2004.
-These seven extra songs included in the CD were recorded in 1969 after recording the Jim & Ingrid Croce album in 1968.
-The couple recorded 21 songs as a demonstration tape to audition for Boston's children's TV show.
-They did not get the job.
-The demo tapes had never been released until seven tracks were selected to be included with the 2004 CD release.
+The seven bonus tracks included on the CD were recorded in 1969, following the recording of the Jim & Ingrid Croce album in 1968.
+The couple had recorded 21 songs as a demonstration tape to audition for a children's television show in Boston, though they did not get the job.
+These demo recordings remained unreleased until seven tracks were selected for the 2004 reissue.